lutsen/lagan/README.md

 [<img src="https://cdn.rawgit.com/lutsen/lagan/master/lagan-logo.svg" width="100" alt="Lagan">](https://github.com/lutsen/lagan)

-Lagan lets you easily create flexible content objects with a simple class, and manage them with a web interface.
+Lagan lets you create flexible content objects with a simple class, and manage them with a web interface.

 Why Lagan?
 ==========

-It's easy to use, easy to build with and easy to extend:
+- Lagan tries to be as simple as possible (but not simpler)
+- Configuration and editing are seperated
+- All configuration is done by code
+- Content can be edited with a web interface
+- Lagan is built on proven open-source PHP libraries
 - Content objects consist of a simple combination of arrays
-- It comes with an admin web interface to manage your content
-- Create content objects with any combination if properties
+- Content objects can be any combination of properties
-- It's simple to add new property types
+- It is easy to add new property types
 - Built-in input validation
 - Database fields can be easily modified during development
 - Create front-end templates to display your content the way you want